jonathanhogg/flitter/docs/language.md

 instructions in other languages.

-After the simplifier has partially-evaluated the tree (and note that thanks to loop unrolling, "simpler" doesn't necessarily mean "smaller"), the tree is compiled into instructions for a stack-based virtual machine.
+After the simplifier has partially-evaluated the tree (and note that thanks to loop unrolling and function inlining, "simpler" most often doesn't mean "smaller"), the tree is compiled into instructions for a stack-based virtual machine.
 These instructions are interpreted to run the program.

 The simplifier and compiler can run again incorporating any state that has been stable for a period of time (configurable with the `--evalstate` command-line